mvolkmann/blog/src/ocaml.md

 - `float_of_string` - raises `Failure` if conversion fails
 - `float_of_string_opt` - returns `None` if conversion fails

+It is idiomatic in OCaml for the name of a function that transforms a value of type x to a value of type y to be `y_of_x`.

 ## Keywords

 OCaml reserves the use of the following identifiers: